Information and Data Science: MIDS

 Students attend weekly live ("synchronous") sessions with classmates and instructors via an online platform as well as engaging with online ("asynchronous") videos and assignments on their own time.

-The curriculum includes research design and applications for data and analysis, statistics for data science, data engineering, applied machine learning, data visualization, and data ethics.
+The curriculum includes research design and applications for data and analysis, statistics for data science, data engineering, applied machine learning, data visualization, natural language processing, and data ethics.
 MIDS features a project-based approach to learning and encourages the pragmatic application of a variety of different tools and methods to solve complex problems.

 Graduates of the program will be able to: